Puppies

 There are a few different methods of canine potty training for owners to keep in mind.

-- Training pups to let you know when they need to go is a process of teaching your puppy to communicate to you when they need to relieve themselves.
+8. Training pups to let you know when they need to go is a process of teaching your puppy to communicate with you when they need to relieve themselves.

 The speed at which a puppy learns house training depends on several factors, including breed, age, and size.
 Smaller breeds have smaller bladders, meaning they need to urinate more often.
 Puppies that are more active or playful will need more frequent bathroom breaks.
 Stay patient, persistent, and positive.